AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/msm.md

 Add dependencies so that the Eclipse compiler can reference the classes that are used in the `LiveActionFactory` code.

-1. From the Eclipse Project Explorer, open the file:
+1. From the Eclipse Project Explorer, open the file `MyLiveActionFactory/pom.xml`.

-   `MyLiveActionFactory/pom.xml`

 1. In the editor, click the `pom.xml` tab and locate the `project/dependencyManagement/dependencies` section.

 1. Add the following XML inside the `dependencyManagement` element and then save the file.

    ```xml